chestercodes/gitpitch-talks/full-stack-development/md/safe1.md

 ## Fable

 - Transpiler from F# -> JavaScript

+- F# code AST to JS, language level, not IL

 - Typed access to native JavaScript apis
-- Converts F# code AST to JS, language level, not IL